 RELATED POST: Guide to Visiting Maria Island

-Cape Bruny Lighthouse is located on the southern tip of the island and accessible via reasonably decent gravel road on the south-west fork, appropriately known as “Lighthouse Road”.
+Cape Bruny Lighthouse is located on the southern tip of the island and accessible via a reasonably decent gravel road on the southwest fork, appropriately known as "Lighthouse Road".

 8. Check Out the Rocky Archway at Mars Bluff

-One of the most popular hikes on Bruny Island is the Cape Queen Elizabeth Elizabeth track.
+One of the most popular hikes on the island is the Cape Queen Elizabeth Elizabeth track.
 This track departs from a small car park on Bruny Island Main Road, just opposite Bruny Island Honey (also on this list of things to see and do).

 The famous white wallabies are native to the island and one of the only places in Australia where you'll have a good chance of spotting one.

 These white wallabies have a genetic defect that causes an imbalance of melanin, causing them to become albino.
 When this happens in other parts of Australia, they are often snatched up by predators before they are able to spread their genes.